scofield7419/THOR-ISA/README.md

 - `-c`, `--cuda_index`: Index of the GPU to use for computation (default is 0).
 - `-d`, `--data_name`: Name of the dataset.
 Choices are 'restaurants' or 'laptops' (default is 'laptops').
 - `-r`, `--reasoning`: Specifies the reasoning mode, with one-step prompt or multi-step thor mode (default is 'thor').
-- `-z`, `--zero_shot`: If included, the model will perform zero-shot prediction, otherwise run the fine-tuning on the train set (default is True).
+- `-z`, `--zero_shot`: If True, the system directly performs zero-shot prediction, otherwise run the fine-tuning on the train set (default is True).
 - `-f`, `--config`: Specifies the location of [config.yaml](config%2Fconfig.yaml) file.

 Configure more parameters in [config.yaml](config%2Fconfig.yaml) file.